jatin7gupta/machine_learning_chatbot/readme.md

 # About
-Front end uses Angular for UI.
-Backend consist of three microservices.
+The front end uses Angular for UI.
+The backend consists of three microservices.
 Dentist Service which handles information about dentists.
 Timeslot service which handles all the reservations.
-Chatbot service talks to frontend and takes decision to get data from different services, translates JSON to human friendly statements.
+Chatbot service talks to the frontend and takes the decision to get data from different services, translates JSON into human-friendly statements.
+Utterances are trained and parsed by WIT.AI
 # Requirement
 * Node
 * Python3